cadjai/mirror-openshift-container-platform-operators/README.md

 Default: 'true'
 The flag to indicate if the bundle should be unpacked before being pushed to the destination registry.

+### mirrored_index_prefix
+Optional:
+Default: 'custom-'
+The prefix to use to name the index dedicated to the operator.
+If not needed set this to empty string.

 ### operator_registries_to_mirror
 Optional:
 Default: (see structure below)